bambooforest/tono_db/README.md

 For the second case study, the one about area, we will need:

-Number of cases/varieties of different types for each region
+Number of cases/varieties of different types for each region.

+Africa.

 ``` r
 tmp <- tonodb %>% filter(Area == "Africa") %>% select(CodaGlottal, EffectOnPitch)